Awesome-Game-Team/Awesome-Game/README.md

 # Awesome Game
-This is a collaborative project
+This is a fork of a collaborative project by metalx1000

 #Play the Game